nick-calzada/nick-calzada/README.md

-# Hello!
+# Howdy!

-I'm a computational biology graduate from UT Austin interested in machine learning and statistics.
+I'm Nick and I'm a computational biology graduate from UT Austin interested in machine learning and statistics.
 I’m passionate about expanding my knowledge in these domains and teaching what I've learned to others.

 ## 🚀 Currently Working On